jayanthkmr/MGNREGS-Expenditure-Prediction-FY2019-20-Balangir-Cuttack/README.md

 **Aproach Final** is the aggregation of predictions at village level to calculate the AC level expenditure.

-The GeoJson for village level boundries were extracted from [here](https://github.com/datameet/indian_village_boundaries)
+The GeoJson for village level boundaries were extracted from [here](https://github.com/datameet/indian_village_boundaries)

-The shapefile for AC and District boundries were extracted from [here](https://github.com/datameet/maps/tree/master/assembly-constituencies)
+The shapefile for AC and District boundaries were extracted from [here](https://github.com/datameet/maps/tree/master/assembly-constituencies)